-MetService’s public role as New Zealand’s National Meteorological Service - the country's only official forecasts & warnings provider - makes us passionate about weather information being portrayed correctly, no matter what.
+MetService’s public role as New Zealand’s National Meteorological Service - the country's only official forecasts and warnings provider - makes us passionate about weather information being portrayed correctly, no matter what.

 For 24/7 contact regarding forecasts, watches and warnings, call:

-Posting as ^Lisa on MetService's social media sites, Lisa is not only a lead meteorologist with over 10 years' experience, but also an experienced trainer and communicator.
+Lisa is not only a lead meteorologist with over 15 years' experience, but also an experienced trainer and communicator.
 As a meteorological instructor, she has contributed to the skill of meteorologists both at MetService and in the national weather services of our South Pacific neighbours.

 Media Shift Meteorologists